We aim to make getting the best deal on your car insurance easy by giving you the all the information you need on one place.

-- Decide on your cover type.
+Decide on your cover type.
 What type of cover do I need?
 Comprehensive, third party, and third party fire and theft car insurance policies all offer different types of protection.
-You should know what kind of insurance you’re looking for before comparing policies.
+You should know what kind of insurance you’re looking for before reviewing policies.

-Once you decide what you need, you can start comparing suitable options.
+Once you decide what you need, you can start looking for suitable options.